Home » Specialties » Biostatistician

 Metro Area Median Annual Salary

-The BLS projects 31.6% job growth for statisticians through 2032.
-By comparison, the average job growth for all jobs is 5%.
-Even in healthcare, where job outlooks are stronger than most other fields, this is an impressive rate of job growth.
-The average job growth for all healthcare jobs is 13%, according to the BLS.
+The BLS projects 8.5% job growth for statisticians through 2034, higher than the average across all occupations.
+Even in healthcare, where job outlooks are stronger than most other fields, this is a promising job growth rate.

 Employment

-There are currently 31,370 statisticians of all kinds employed in the United States.
-The BLS projects that an additional 11,200 roles will be added by 2031.
+According to the BLS, there are currently about 32,200 statisticians of all kinds employed in the United States.
 Cites and metropolitan areas with the highest employment include:

 Metropolitan Areas Employment